pgliaskovitis/scratch-a-pixel/README.md

 - Original loadPolyMeshFromFile function needs to close the file when returning a valid mesh object.

+- Original acceleration.cpp has a few compilation issues and needs more extensive consolidation with the common header files.
+Consolidation is a work in progress.

 - Render timers have been added where applicable.

 - Resolution of generated images has been increased to 1920 * 1080 pixels (1080p).